jedijulia/time-complexity/README.md

 time-complexity
 ===============

-returns the time complexity of for loops
+computes for the time complexity of for loops